Dan Quayle 2000 presidential campaign: Background

 James Danforth Quayle was born in Indianapolis, Indiana in 1947.
 He attended college at DePauw University and Indiana University Indianapolis, during which time he also served as a member of the Indiana National Guard.
 In 1974, the same year he graduated, he was admitted to the bar and began practicing law in Huntington, Indiana.
 In 1976, he was elected as a member of the Republican Party to the United States House of Representatives, a position he would hold until being elected to the United States Senate in 1980.
 During the 1988 United States presidential election, he was chosen as the running mate of eventual winner George H. W. Bush, with Quayle sworn in as Vice President of the United States in 1989.
 However, Bush and Quayle lost reelection in the 1992 presidential election.

 As an elected official, Quayle was a staunch conservative, appealing to the Christian right and positioning himself as a Reagan Republican.
-Despite his electoral successes at a young age (being elected as a representative at 29 and vice president at 41), he lacked significant support from Republican leaders.
+Despite his electoral successes at a young age (being elected as a representative at 29, a senator at 33, and vice president at 41), he lacked significant support from Republican leaders.
 In a 1999 article in The Washington Post, journalist David Von Drehle stated that Quayle "was never the darling of the party core".
 His selection as Bush's running mate was questioned by some within the party, and his numerous gaffes damaged his political reputation.
 Following his term as vice president, Quayle considered running for president in the 1996 presidential election, going so far as establishing an exploratory committee and raising money through a political action committee (PAC) in late 1994.
 However, he withdrew from the race in February 1995.
 Prior to his withdrawal, The New York Times had labeled Quayle as "the most popular candidate among religious conservatives", and Executive Director Ralph Reed of the Christian Coalition of America stated that many of his group's members "felt an almost bottomless well of admiration" for Quayle.